Sayan-Dutta-1/SARA---Systematically-Automated-Response-Assistant/README.md

 ## SARA---Systematically-Automated-Response-Assistant
-Its a virtual voice assistant with 25+ amazing functionality ment to make your life easier and skyrocket ypur productivity
+It's a virtual voice assistant with 25+ amazing functionality meant to make your life easier and skyrocket your productivity